SpectraL519/cpp-gl/docs/cpp-gl/gl_traits.md

 Requires that the type satisfies [`gl::traits::c_properties`](gl_traits.md#gl-traits-c-properties) and is not the [`gl::empty_properties`](structgl_1_1empty__properties.md) tag.

+> [!NOTE] Highlights information that users should take into account, even when skimming.

+> [!TIP] Optional information to help a user be more successful.

+> [!IMPORTANT] Crucial information necessary for users to succeed.

+> [!WARNING] Critical content demanding immediate user attention due to potential risks.

+> [!CAUTION] Negative potential consequences of an action.

 ### Template Parameters

 | Parameter | Description |